 I don’t know about you but clothes washing ranks up there amongst my least favourite household chores.
 From collecting the dirty clothes to ironing to folding and putting away, it always seems a hard-to-organize process.
 So here are 15 clever laundry room hacks to save you time (and maybe even make you enjoy it!):

-From ways to organise your utility room to laundry design ideas to simple tips to help make laundry quicker and easier, you’ll love these laundry room hacks.
+From ways to organise your utility room to laundry design ideas to simple tips to help make laundry quicker and easier, you’ll love these laundry hacks.

 #1.
 A Hanging Pole

 This is a nice idea from Twelve on Main to put a hanging pole between the laundry cabinets so you can hang shirts up to dry or after ironing – one of our favourite laundry hacks!